Stew-McD/T-reX/docs/source/ExchangeEditor.rst

 ExchangeEditor
 ==============

-The ExchangeEditor module is the final major part of the WasteAndMaterialFootprint tool, responsible for editing exchanges with wurst and Brightway2.
-It appends relevant exchanges from the `db_wmf` (a database containing waste and material exchange details) to activities identified by `WasteAndMaterialSearch()` in a specified project's database (`db_name`).
+The ExchangeEditor module is the final major part of the T-reX tool, responsible for editing exchanges with wurst and Brightway2.
+It appends relevant exchanges from the `db_T_reX` (a database containing T-reX exchange details) to activities identified by `WasteAndMaterialSearch()` in a specified project's database (`db_name`).

 This module takes the longest time to run, as it iterates over each exchange that was found by the search modules, which can be >200,000 exchanges.
 For each database, this can take around 15-20 minutes to run.